xmonader/nserver/readme.md

 ```

-> I wrote to learn about node.js
+> I wrote it to learn about node.js

 Thanks for checking out the project.